amphp/http-server/README.md

     ->addRoute('GET', '/other', 'uglyAsyncResponder');
 ```

-Just to demonstrate that we aren't limited only to functions, lets look at an example that uses
+To demonstrate that we aren't limited to functions lets look at an example using instance methods.
-instance methods:
+Here we use a non-scalar callable key in our yield statement to execute a local property's method.
+Note that *any* valid callable may be passed in the key portion of the `yield` statement:

 ```php
 <?php